taylor-lane-eng/rocket-flight-data-acquisition-system/Verification/verification.md

 <p>
-The operational test configuration will consist of the integrated avionics system installed within the model rocket platform.
+The operational test configuration will consist of the integrated avionics system installed within the 1:10 scale Nike Smoke model rocket platform utilizing a C6:5 engine.
 </p>

 <ul>